-Each Member of the International Labour Organisation which ratifies this Convention undertakes to set up or maintain a scheme of compulsory invalidity insurance which shall be based on provisions at least equivalent to those contained in this Convention.
+Each Member of the International Labour Organisation which ratifies this Convention undertakes to set up or maintain a scheme of compulsory widows' and orphans' insurance which shall be based on provisions at least equivalent to those contained in this Convention.

-- 1. The compulsory invalidity insurance scheme shall apply to manual and non-manual workers, including apprentices, employed in agricultural undertakings, and domestic servants employed in the household of agricultural employers. - 2.
-Provided that any Member may in its national laws or regulations make such exceptions as it deems necessary in respect of-- - (a) workers whose remuneration exceeds a prescribed amount and, where national laws or regulations do not make this exception general in its application, any non-manual workers engaged in occupations which are ordinarily considered as liberal professions; - (b) workers who are not paid a money wage;
+- 1. The compulsory widows' and orphans' insurance scheme shall apply to manual and non-manual workers, including apprentices, employed in industrial or commercial undertakings or in the liberal professions, and to outworkers and domestic servants. - 2.
+Provided that any Member may in its national laws or regulations make such exceptions as it deems necessary in respect of-- - (a) workers whose remuneration exceeds a prescribed amount and, where national laws or regulations do not make this exception general in its application, any non-manual workers engaged in occupations which are ordinarily considered as liberal professions;

-- (c) young workers under a prescribed age and workers too old to become insured when they first enter employment; - (d) outworkers whose conditions of work are not of a like nature to those of ordinary wage earners; - (e) members of the employer's family; - (f) workers whose employment is of such a nature that, its total duration being necessarily short, they cannot qualify for benefit, and persons engaged solely in occasional or subsidiary employment; - (g) invalid workers and workers in receipt of an invalidity or old-age pension; - (h) retired public officials employed for remuneration and persons possessing a private income, where the retirement pension or private income is at least equal to the invalidity pension provided by national laws or regulations; - (i) workers, who, during their studies, give lessons or work for remuneration in preparation for an occupation corresponding to such studies. - 3.
-Provided also that there may be exempted from liability to insurance persons who, by virtue of any law, regulations or special scheme, are or will become entitled to invalidity benefits at least equivalent on the whole to those provided for in this Convention.
+- (b) workers who are not paid a money wage; - (c) young workers under a prescribed age and workers too old to become insured when they first enter employment; - (d) outworkers whose conditions of work are not of a like nature to those of ordinary wage earners; - (e) members of the employer's family; - (f) workers whose employment is of such a nature that, its total duration being necessarily short, they cannot qualify for benefit and persons engaged solely in occasional or subsidiary employment; - (g) invalid workers and workers in receipt of an invalidity or old-age pension; - (h) retired public officials employed for remuneration and persons possessing a private income, where the retirement pension or private income is at least equal to the invalidity pension provided by national laws or regulations; - (i) workers, who, during their studies, give lessons or work for remuneration in preparation for an occupation corresponding to such studies; - (j) domestic servants employed in the household of agricultural employers. - 3.
+Provided also that there may be exempted from liability to insurance persons whose survivors will, by virtue of any law, regulations or special scheme, become entitled to benefits at least equivalent on the whole to those provided for in this Convention. - 4.
+This Convention does not apply to seamen and sea fishermen.